gbulmer/openstm32hw/Orone-mini-v0/Orone-mini-S8K-v0r001/README.md

 All earlier Orone-mini-S8x boards had the AV+ supply voltage header pin connected to the main digital power supply.
 This was done in order to reduce the problem which had effected Maple-mini boards of too much power being drawn from AV+, and damaging the voltage regulator.

 However, Ventosus made measurements of ADC noise, using circuits powered buy the on-board power supply.
-These ranked the ADC noise performance as Maple analogie supply best, then Orone-mini-S8H-v0r001's digital supply, then Maple's digital supply.
+These ranked the ADC noise performance as Maple analogue supply best, then Orone-mini-S8H-v0r001's digital supply, then Maple's digital supply.

-Orone-mini-S8J-v0r001's analogue power supply has been connected to av+, to improve Orone-mini's ADC noise.
+Orone-mini-S8K-v0r001's analogue power supply has been connected to av+, to improve Orone-mini's ADC noise.

 PLEASE NOTE the av+ power supply should not be used above an input voltage of approximately 9V and 20mA, as the small voltage regulator may overheat, shutdown or be damaged.